 The pressure to hire top talent for companies is now bigger than ever, trying to find potential candidates and fill positions quickly can lead to a bad hire and in turn to a series of negative repercussions for the company.
 It has become well known that there is always an element of risk when hiring a new member of staff.

-Despite the lengthy interview process & numerous reference checks you can still never be to sure if the candidate will fit the role perfectly until they actually start.
-Therefore making a hiring decision involves careful planning and alot of consideration.
+Despite the lengthy interview process & numerous reference checks, you can still never be too sure if the candidate will fit the role perfectly until they actually start.
+Therefore making a hiring decision involves careful planning and a lot of consideration.
 Hiring the wrong person can not only play havoc with a team but it can also have severe financial implications.

 The financial cost

 - The average cost of a bad hire is 30% of the employee’s first-year earnings.

 - 27% of UK companies said that bad hires cost them more than £50,000 (€69,000)